 Skip to main content

-KUACC HPC Cluster
+KUACC HPC (High Performance Computing) Cluster

 An HPC cluster is a collection of separate servers (computers), called nodes, which are connected via a fast networking.